smilers/windows-itpro-docs/windows/configuration/keyboard-filter/remove-key-combination-configurations.md

 The second function, **Remove-Scancode**, removes custom scan code configurations.

-You cannot remove the predefined key combination configurations for Keyboard Filter, but you can disable them.
+You can't remove the predefined key combination configurations for Keyboard Filter, but you can disable them.

 ## Remove-rules.ps1